shi-ym19/shi-ym19.github.io/_pages/about.md

 I'm a senior undergraduate student currently studying in the Department of Industrial Engineering at Tsinghua University, with a minor in Statistics.
 My research interst includes statistics and its application in deifferent fileds, especially biostatistics, statistical genetics, functional data analysis, etc.

 I'm an ESFJ with particular strong J (Judgement) according to Myers–Briggs Type Indicator (MBTI).

+Note: Because the Chinese pronunciation of my name is the same as the number eleven, I named my Personal Website "No.11 Homepage."

 Contact Me
 ======